jmuxfeldt/claude-coding-sandbox/Readme.md

 I was using Claude Code on my bare metal, and noticed that even if I instructed  it in the global Claude.md  not to stray outside the project directory, it would happily ignore my instructions and run `cat`  on any damned file it felt it needed.
 It also occasionally ignores directives in the settings.json.
 So I decided that for most of my work, I wanted a sandbox for doing my Claude coding.

 However, on occasion, I do want to run it on bare metal, e.g. if it needs a resource not installed in the sandbox.
 This makes it important to construct the sandbox container in such a way, that I mount my configuration paths into the container.
+These must be identical in sandbox and host environment for Claude Code to correctly save memory and configurations.
 In my case, that is:

 ```bash
 ~/.claude